Skip to main content

 External Database

-The control plane has two services that share one database:
+The control-plane backend services share one database:

 • PostgreSQL 14 or later.
-16 is the tested and bundled version.

-• One empty database, owned by the role the control plane connects as.
+• One empty database owned by the role the control plane connects as.

-• One login role with CREATEROLE and BYPASSRLS — but not SUPERUSER.
+• One login role with CREATEROLE and BYPASSRLS, but not SUPERUSER.

 • No PostgreSQL extensions.
 UUIDs use the built-in gen_random_uuid().